FreeCell Online – Play the FreeCell Card Game

 What counts as a legal move?

-Tableau cards must be placed on a card one rank higher and of the opposite color.
-Foundations are built up by suit from Ace to King.
+Build tableau cards in descending rank with alternating colours.
+Foundations build up by suit from Ace to King.
 A free cell holds any single card.

 How many cards can I move at once?